-If you’re hosting Thanksgiving this year, there’s a lot to think about: the menu, how much of everything to buy, and where to seat everyone at the table to reduce the likelihood of political fights.
+If you’re hosting Thanksgiving this year, there’s a lot to think about: the menu, how much of everything to buy, and where to seat everyone at the table to reduce the likelihood of political fights (Thanks, Trump).

-Our favorite LA bartender, Tom Costello, is here to help you handle the booze.
-From what you need to stock your bar, to the best wines and beers to have on hand, you’ll be toasting Costello in thanks for this handy guide to Thanksgiving drinks.
+Our favorite LA bartender, Tom Costello, is here to make sure you get the booze part right.
+From what you need to stock your bar, to the best wines to have on hand, you’ll be toasting Costello in thanks for this handy guide to Thanksgiving drinks.

 What’s a good drink for the cooking portion of the day?